robijs/robi/README.md

 #### Fix
 Check if there's another program using the named directory.
 Sometimes antivirus and file sync apps (OneDrive, iCloud Drive, Dropbox, etc.) will lock directories to changes.
 Pause them and try again.

-If that doesn't work, stop the server with

-<kbd>ctrl</kbd> + <kbd>c</kbd>

-and close your text editor and terminal.
+If that doesn't work, stop the server with <kbd>ctrl</kbd> + <kbd>c</kbd> and close your text editor and terminal.
 You'll probably need to fix broken paths since the server was in the middle of renaming files and directories.

-Then restart the development server:
+Then restart the development server.

 ```console
 npm run dev
 ```